MBlackmon06/class1/README.md

 # class1
-class project on for looping
+class project on for the getting started with GitHub tutorial